 At the same time, expectations to efficiency, safety and environmental awareness continues to increase.

-In this blog article you can read about common problems with Kill and Choke connections, and how you can avoid these problems.
+In this blog article you can read about common problems with Kill and Choke (K&C) connections, and how you can avoid these problems.

 Connecting the Kill and Choke to a riser moving relative to the rig is considered a risky and critical path operation.
 These hoses typically weigh 3 to 5 tons each and are 20 to 30 meters long.